 Who doesn’t love a good chili recipe to get you through those brutal winter months?
 This pumpkin turkey chili recipe makes for a great one pot meal that everyone will love.

 While I know I may not be in the majority here, I have a hard time handling spicy food [acid reflux sufferers understand].
-I always request my food be prepared with mild spice so that I may still enjoy flavor without the suffer!
+I always request my food be prepared with mild spice so that I still enjoy flavor without the pain!
 This pumpkin turkey chili recipe will rock your tastebuds, without rocking the indigestion.

 Prepare this recipe in the crockpot or on the stovetop depending on your timeframe and kitchen supplies.
 To start, prep your vegetables by dicing the carrots, celery, and onion and mincing the garlic cloves.